sysnet4admin/Research/gateway-PoC/README.md

 | https-redirect | Not configured | kong, traefik |
 | health-check | Not configured | kong, traefik |
 | kgateway all tests | ARM64 architecture not supported | kgateway |

+> **Note**: Rate Limiting support status is based on testing conducted in December 2025.
+Gateway implementations are actively evolving, so please verify the latest documentation for current capabilities.

 ### 4.4 Failure Root Cause Analysis